delan/www.azabani.com/drafts/spelling-grammar-2.md

 [more details]: {% post_url 2021-05-17-spelling-grammar %}#cjk-css-unification

-The CSS codepath naïvely paints as many Bézier curves as needed to cover the necessary width, but the squiggly codepath has always painted a single rectangle with a cached texture, which is probably more efficient.
+The CSS codepath naïvely paints as many bézier curves as needed to cover the necessary width, but the squiggly codepath has always painted a single rectangle with a cached texture, which is probably more efficient.
 This texture was originally a hardcoded bitmap, but even when we made the decorations scale with the user’s dpi, we still kept the same technique, so performance might be a problem.

 Another question is the actual appearance of spelling and grammar decorations ([bug 1257553](https://crbug.com/1257553)).